gsteckman/Kotlin-graalvm-native-lambda-template/README.md

 the [profile](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html)
 you wish to use for deploying to AWS.

-When a prompt comes up asking if you wish to deploy the changes, select 'y'.
+When a prompt displays asking if you wish to deploy the changes, select 'y'.

 # Testing